xzn/ntr-hr/README.md

 - Some games are not compatible with streaming.
 - When cheat plugins have been loaded, launching another game (or the same game again) would hang for certain plugins.
 - [UWPStreamer](https://github.com/toolboc/UWPStreamer) flickers and crashes sometimes.
-- [NTRView for Wii U](https://github.com/yawut/ntrview-wiiu) flickers when core count is more than one.
+- [NTRView for Wii U](https://github.com/yawut/ntrview-wiiu) flickers especially when core count is set to more than one.
 - 3DS web browser will crash if used with remote play.

 ## Credits